edymaradona/seed-react-native/README.md

 # seed-react-native
 A generator for ready-to-implement react-native project.
-After initiate a new project following depedencies will also download and automatically config.
+After initiate a new project all required depedencies will also download and automatically config.
 - Redux

 ##Getting Started